 "If you have committed a crime and want to confess, press "Yes", otherwise, press "No".
 "NO" "You have selected "No", which means you have committed a crime but do not want to confess.
 A paddy wagon is now speeding to your location.
 While you wait, why not buy a police cap or T-shirt?
 You have the right to remain fabulous!"

 The Springfield jail is shown to work on the "honor system".

-No kidding.
-In "Spongebob Meets the Strangler", the Strangler draws a picture of Spongebob on the back of a police cruiser's seat and viciously tears it up, obviously implying he's going to kill him.
-After the police see this, and Spongebob asks for their help, what do they do?
+In "SpongeBob Meets the Strangler", the Strangler draws a picture of SpongeBob on the back of a police cruiser's seat and viciously tears it up, obviously implying he's going to kill him.
+After the police see this, and SpongeBob asks for their help, what do they do?
 They tease him about it.

 Subverted in SWAT Kats at least once.
 While the titular heroes and the city Enforcers butted heads more often than not, the Enforcers were quick to step in in a fight against a giant alien insect.
 While they ultimately couldn't do much against said insect directly, they still managed to torch its lair and all of its eggs, and were ultimately responsible for its destruction.
 As a general rule, however, while they're fairly Badass for cops in a superhero show, the Enforcers just Can't Catch Up to the titular SWAT Kats and the enemies they face.

 Played straight in an episode when T-Bone and Razor were once in the Enforcers, and Cmdr.
 Feral caused them to crash into Enforcer HQ, blamingthemfor it.